 - Click the Change Scorecard icon.

-- Select a new Scorecard from the Change to drop down menu.
+- Select a new Scorecard from the Change Scorecard to drop-down menu.

 - Click APPLY.